 With Vancouver’s history and identity so tightly intertwined with the ocean, a visit to Kitsilano Beach’s Vancouver Maritime Museum is a must.
 The permanent exhibits include The Avenger of the People – a detailed model of the famous French warship – and the Arnold 176 chronometer, which was used by George Vancouver when he was exploring the Pacific coast.

-Another active idea is cycling.
-You may start at Kits Beach and make your way across the hip Kitsilano quarter all the way to the popular Granville Island or the False Creek.
-Vancouver has plenty of bike rental places, some of which offer both private rentals and cycling tours to various destinations.
+Cycling is another great way to experience the area.
+Try starting at Kits Beach and making your way across the hip Kitsilano quarter all the way to popular Granville Island or the False Creek.
+Vancouver has plenty of bike rental places, some of which offer both private rentals and cycling tours along various local routes.

 7. Chow down on seafood at the Boathouse Restaurant

 Call ahead to bag a table with ocean views at the Boathouse Restaurant.
 This place’s specialties – seafood and wine sourced from British Columbia – taste even better when you’re gazing out over the Pacific.
 Try the spicy yam fries or the perfectly crispy calamari for your appetizer.
 For your main course, it has to be grilled fish, simply served with potatoes and veg.